The Vietnam War: A Film by Ken Burns & Lynn Novick

 “There is No Single Truth in War”

 Written by Burns’ frequent collaborator Geoffrey C. Ward (The Civil War, Baseball, The War, Prohibition, The Roosevelts: An Intimate History), The Vietnam War is an earnest effort to examine one of the great tragedies of the 20th Century.
-In 10 parts that span 117 years of Vietnam’s history – starting with France’s imposition of colonial rule on Indochina in the late 1850s, then segueing into the various stages of the Vietnamese struggle for independence, including a failed petition for more autonomy for “French Indochina” within the French Union by Ho Chi Minh to the victorious Allies after World War I; the four-year-long occupation during World War II by Japan and the emergence of Ho’s Viet Minh resistance group, which was backed by America’s Office of Strategic Services (OSS), the forerunner to today’s Central Intelligence; France’s bloody – and futile – postwar effort to reassert its colonial rule, which resulted in an unpopular war that ended with a humiliating defeat of French forces at Dien Bien Phu in 1954; and finally, the 30-years-long American effort to “roll back Communism” in Vietnam that stymied six American Presidents and ended – after the loss of 58,000 Americans and 2 million Vietnamese and eight years of an undeclared war – with a hurried helicopter and seaborne evacuation of the last Americans and a handful of their South Vietnamese allies from Saigon in April of 1975.
+In 10 parts that span 117 years of Vietnam’s history – starting with France’s imposition of colonial rule on Indochina in the late 1850s, then segueing into the various stages of the Vietnamese struggle for independence, including a failed petition for more autonomy for “French Indochina” within the French Union by Ho Chi Minh to the victorious Allies after World War I; the four-year-long occupation during World War II by Japan and the emergence of Ho’s Viet Minh resistance group, which was backed by America’s Office of Strategic Services (OSS), the forerunner to today’s Central Intelligence Agency (CIA); France’s bloody – and futile – postwar effort to reassert its colonial rule, which resulted in an unpopular war that ended with a humiliating defeat of French forces at Dien Bien Phu in 1954; and finally, the 30-years-long American effort to “roll back Communism” in Vietnam that stymied six American Presidents and ended – after the loss of 58,000 Americans and 2 million Vietnamese and eight years of an undeclared war – with a hurried helicopter and seaborne evacuation of the last Americans and a handful of their South Vietnamese allies from Saigon in April of 1975.

 With production costs estimated at $30 million, The Vietnam War is one of Ken Burns’ most ambitious documentary films; it took his creative team 10 years to gather archival footage, audio recordings, and still photographs from various countries, including France, the U.S., and Vietnam, conduct hundreds of interviews with eyewitnesses and veterans from all sides of the conflict, including anti-war protesters, soldiers, airmen, Marines, and former guerrillas.